dharmsen/jbi100-g35/README.md

 # Information about project:
 The visualizations are all made using plotly.
 The website design and filtering is implemented by the group.
 All the data parsing and processing was also handled by the group.
+Each individual visualization was wrapped in an object that contained its helper methods, data processing and controls code.
+Bootstrap icons are used for icons on the website.